-Goods £1,500 Removal/Disposal of £110.00 7.5% of any amount over Goods £1,500
+Removal/Disposal of Goods £110.00 7.5% of any amount over £1,500 5.
+Committel to pricon (Individuals only)

 5. Committal to prison (Individuals only)

 Where the enforcement agent is unable to collect the outstanding balance, a letter is sent warning that committal action will be taken.
 This gives the customer an opportunity to make an arrangement or clear the balance before a committal summons is issued.
 If no agreement is reached and the balance remains unpaid a committal summons may be sent.
 This orders the customer to appear before the Magistrates for an enquiry into their means.
 This can result in an adjournment, a suspended committal order or a commitment to prison for up to 90 days.